{{ summaryTitle }}

 Bout Event Ledger

-The event history that lists round scores, warnings, deductions, score effects, and notes.
+The event table that records round scores, warnings, deductions, score effects, and notes.

 References: